The competitive bidding demonstration

 Click here for a list of the types of items that are included in the demonstration.

-3. What suppliers can I use if f the competitive bidding program affects me?
+3. What suppliers can I use if the competitive bidding program affects me?

-Because the demonstration applies to mail order diabetic supplies in all areas, you will always need to use contract suppliers if you get your diabetic suppliers through the mail.
-If you get your diabetic supplies from a local pharmacy, you should make sure it accepts assignment.
+Because the demonstration applies to mail order diabetic supplies in all areas, you will always need to use contract suppliers if you get your diabetic supplies through the mail.
+If you pick up your diabetic supplies from a local pharmacy, you should make sure it accepts assignment.

 Understand that if you get your equipment from a supplier that is not a contract supplier, you may need to pay the full cost of the equipment.
 Suppliers who are not contract suppliers must let you know ahead of time and have you sign an Advanced Beneficiary Notice (ABN).
 This notice states that you are understand that Medicare will not cover the DME and you will be responsible for the full cost.
 If the supplier does not have you sign an ABN, you do not owe money to the supplier for the DME.